Girocard: ATM network

-The German ATM network connects virtually all German ATMs.
+The German automated teller machine (ATM) network connects virtually all German ATMs.
 However, German banks charge high out-of-network ATM usage fees (up to €10) from customers using girocards from unaffiliated banks.
-(As surcharges for cash withdrawals within the Visa or Mastercard networks are rather uncommon, certain specialty banks, mostly online banks and ethnic banks, have started to issue Visa Debit and Debit Mastercard cards to their German customers for free cash withdrawals.)
+(As surcharges for cash withdrawals within the Visa or Mastercard networks are rather uncommon, certain specialty banks, mostly online banks and ethical banks, have started to issue Visa Debit and Debit Mastercard cards to their German customers for free cash withdrawals.)

 There are several cooperations reducing or waiving these fees: